xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ```

 ### Custom filters
-It is also possible to use custom feMatrix filters defined within the main body of the code:
+It is also possible to use custom feColorMatrix filters defined within the main body of the code:

 ```html
 <svg>